 Every year, countless individuals dealing with a mental disorder find that it becomes difficult or impossible to work.
-A mental condition can cause severe anguish, difficulty concentrating and difficulty working with others.
+A mental condition can cause severe anguish, difficulty concentrating, and difficulty working with others.
 Ultimately, it can become a disability that makes steady employment impossible.
-Like all disabilities, those dealing with a severe mental illness are supposed to be able to get benefits from Social Security Disability (SSDI).
-But the majority of Atlanta SSDI claims for mental illnesses are denied, often for frivolous reasons.
-If you need SSDI for your mental illness, don’t face the Social Security system alone.
-Talk to an Atlanta SSDI lawyer today.

 John Foy & Associates can help you.
-We have more than 20 years of experience working with the SSDI system and helping clients get their claims approved.
-Many lawyers will not take on mental illness claims because they are so difficult to get approved.
-But we actively seek out these claims and gladly take them on, because we want to help people suffering from mental illness.
-We have had success getting claims approved for a wide variety of mental illnesses.
+We have more than 20 years of experience working with the Atlanta social security disability lawyer and assisting clients in getting their claims approved.
 Let us give you a free consultation to discuss your SSDI application and help you decide your next steps.
-Call John Foy & Associates at 404-400-4000 and get your free consultation today.
+Call John Foy & Associates and get your free consultation today.

 - Bipolar syndrome (aka “manic depressive disorder”)

 These are just a handful of the many conditions listed or described in the List of Impairments.
 But your condition does not need to be listed explicitly to qualify.
 Instead, it simply makes the process easier.
 What matters most with any condition is having a formal diagnosis and having evidence of how it limits your ability to work.

 Provide Information for Your Diagnosis to the SSA